HarryStevens/swiftmap/README.md

 <a name="to-categorical" href="#to-categorical">#</a> <i>categorical</i>.<b>to</b>([<i>object</i>])

-Specifies how the scheme should render the values return by <i>categorical</i>.from().
+Specifies how the scheme should visually render the values returned by <i>categorical</i>.from().

 <i>object</i><br />
-If a <i>object</i> is specified, it must be specified as an object where each property is one of the scheme's categories – that is, a value returned by <i>categorical</i>.from() – and each value is the visual style or attribute associated with that category.
+If an <i>object</i> is specified, it must be specified as an object where each property is one of the scheme's categories – that is, a value returned by <i>categorical</i>.from() – and each value is the visual style or attribute associated with that category.

 ```js
 scheme.to({